kensekense/unige/exam_prep/metaheuristics/README.md

 <b> Time Estimation: 72 Hours </b>

+(Confirmed by Professor Chopard)
 ### Format for the Exam
 1. Oral Exam
-2. Allowed Preparation Time
+2. Allowed Preparation Time 20 minutes, <b> no notes allowed </b>
-3. 20+ minutes to present the chapter selected
+3. 20 minutes to present the chapter selected

 ### Considerations
 1. Should do single page overviews for each topic for subpoint 2 above
 2. Should do recordings on presentation for each chapter
-3. Consider the chapters not directly related to the TP
+3. Consider the chapters not directly related to the TP (chap 10)

 ## Taboo Search
 (TP2)